On the Origins of Objects by Means of Careful Selection: Flow Control

-The object \adeff{goto} enables forward and backward ``jumps'' either immediately finishing dataization or restarting it.
+The \deff{go} object enables forward and backward ``jumps'' either immediately finishing dataization or restarting it.
 For example, this code won't print a message to the console if \ff{x} is equal to zero: